interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/notifications_to_operator/conflict_notification_from_nonconforming_flight_same_uss.md

   <tr>
     <td><code>flight1_planned</code></td>
     <td>Flight 1</td>
-    <td rowspan="3">Any (but all the same)</td>
-    <td>Planned</td>
+    <td rowspan="3">Any</td>
+    <td>Nonconforming</td>
     <td>Flight 2</td>
     <td>N/A</td>
   </tr>
   <tr>
     <td><code>flight1c_planned</code></td>
     <td>Flight 1c</td>
-    <td rowspan="2">Accepted</td>
+    <td>Accepted</td>
     <td>N/A</td>
     <td>Flight 2</td>
   </tr>
   <tr>
     <td><code>equal_prio_flight2_planned</code></td>
     <td>Flight 2</td>
+    <td>Activated</td>
     <td>Flight 1</td>
     <td>Flight 1c</td>
   </tr>
 </table>

-Because the scenario involves activation of intents and a nonconforming intent, all activated and nonconforming intents must be active during the execution of the test scenario.
+Because the scenario involves activation of an intent and a nonconforming intent, all activated and nonconforming intents must be active during the execution of the test scenario.
 Additionally, their end time must leave sufficient time for the execution of the test scenario.
 For the sake of simplicity, it is recommended to set the start and end times of all the intents to the same range.

 ### tested_uss
-FlightPlannerResource that is under test and be used to inject conflicting Flight 2 and will manage Flight 1 and its variants.
+FlightPlannerResource that is under test and be used to inject control Flight 2 and will manage conflicting Flight 1 and its variant.
+Note that this tested USS needs to support the CMSA role in order to transition to the Nonconforming state in order to create a conflict.

 ### dss
 DSSInstanceResource that provides access to a DSS instance where flight creation/sharing can be verified.